jonnor/projects/bioplastic/README.md

 A clear yellowish substance is obtained.
 At 110C it looks to have viscocity of vegetable oil.
 Probably mainly lactide, or very low molecular weight PLA?

+* [Melt/solid polycondensation of l-lactic acid: an alternative route to poly(l-lactic acid) with high molecular weight](https://www.sciencedirect.com/science/article/pii/S0032386100008892).
+2001.
+Polycondensate with a molecular weight of 20,000 Da is first prepared by ordinary melt-polycondensation, crystallized by heat-treatment around 105°C, and heated at 140 or 150°C for 10–30 h for further polycondensation.
+A high-quality polymer of PLLA can be obtained in high yield in a relatively short reaction time and its molecular weight exceeds 500kDa.

 Effects of impurities.